 Select the default mastery setting for your district by choosing It under the Default Setting column.

-- Is it better to have all Mastery Settings turned on, or to limit them to one or two?
-That is truly dependent on district preference, but here's some advice from our Otus Tech Coaches: during onboarding (when you first begin using Otus), it may be beneficial to have more than one setting on, so teachers can experiment with student data using the different settings.
+Is it better to have all Mastery Settings turned on, or to limit them to one or two?
+That is truly dependent on district preference, but here's some advice from our Otus Client Experience Partners: during onboarding (when you first begin using Otus), it may be beneficial to have more than one setting on, so teachers can experiment with student data using the different settings.
 If it seems to be more confusing than helpful in the long run, limiting the mastery settings to one or two might be best for your district.